Tripian-inc/TRPRestKit/README.md

 ## Usage

-Tripian APIs require a Tripian account and API access token.
-In the project editor, select the application target, then go to the Info tab.
+**Tripian APIs require a Tripian account and API access token.** In the project editor, select the application target, then go to the Info tab.
 Under the “Custom iOS Target Properties” section, set `TripianAccessToken` to your access token.
 You can obtain an access token from the [Tripian Recommendation API Page](https://www.tripian.com/travel-recommendation-api/).

+**Adding internet permission:** The TRPRestKit SDK requires internet permission to work properly.
+Under the “NSAppTransportSecurity” section, set `NSAllowsArbitraryLoads` to `NO`. //TODO: Buna gerek olmayabilir.

 ##### Now import the TRPRestKit module.